fleather-editor/fleather/doc/concepts/data-and-document.md

 ### Document model

-Notus documents are represented as a tree of nodes.
+Parchment documents are represented as a tree of nodes.
 There are 3 main types of nodes:

 * `LeafNode` - a leaf node which represents a segment of styled text within a document.
 There are two kinds of leaf nodes - text and embeds.
 * `LineNode` - represents an individual line of text within a document.
 Line nodes are containers for leaf nodes.
 * `Block` - represents a group of adjacent lines which share the same style.
 Examples of blocks include lists, quotes or code blocks.

-Given above description, here is ASCII-style visualization of a Notus document tree:
+Given above description, here is ASCII-style visualization of a Parchment document tree:

 ```